HackYourFuture-CPH/hyf-serverless-course/week2/materials/homework/assignments.md

 The file `week2/assignments/products.json` needs to be uploaded Inside the bucket `hyf-serverless-course-week-2`.
 Upload the file through the CLI and write down the command needed.

 docs:

 **Assignment 9:**
 Write down a brief use case on when S3 could be used for a data engineering assignment:

 use case: `?`

-command:

 ## Optional assignments:

 **Assignment 10:**

 What can be done to reduce the pricing for S3 when hosting a large number of files?

 brief description: `?`

 **Assignment 11:**

 There are many security features built into S3.
 Find your favourite feature, documentation for it, and explain briefly why.

 brief description of favourite security feature: `?`